kapolos/react-godfather/README.md

 ### But why?

 First let me state clearly that Hooks are technically awesome.
-Godfather is itself a functional component with Hooks.
+Godfather is itself a function component with Hooks.
 And while conceptualizing and building `react-godfather`, I came to understand and appreciate some design decisions that the React team had to make - facing similar questions made me realize some of the clever answers they came up with.